Social Media Usage Is At An All-Time High. That Could Mean A Nightmare For Democracy

 Twitter announced last month as well that it saw a first-quarter 24% year-over-year increase in the number of daily users who saw ads.

-The increased usage spans the globe, says Pinar Yildirim, a marketing professor at the University of Pennsylvania who specializes in social media trends.
+The increased usage spans the globe, says Pinar Yildirim, a marketing professor at the Wharton School of the University of Pennsylvania who specializes in social media trends.

 "If you look at Italy, if you look at Spain, if you look at the United States and Canada, you see the same patterns," says Yildirim.